7 Examples Of Electromagnetic Waves

 X-Ray

-An x-ray is an Electromagnetic Wave of wavelength, shorter than that of ultraviolet light but having high energy capable of penetrating any object.
-Supernova stars, black holes, neutron stars etc; emit x-rays.
+An x-ray is an electromagnetic wave with a wavelength shorter than that of ultraviolet light but with high energy capable of penetrating any object.
+Supernova stars, black holes, neutron stars etc, emit x-rays.
 The thickness of the earth’s atmosphere makes it almost impossible for X-rays to pass through to the earth’s surface.

 X-rays do have detrimental effects on the human body, so much so that even the United States government and the International Agency for Research on Cancer, WHO; classify X-rays as Carcinogen (capable of causing cancer).